begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### EXAMPLE

-    CRT "CONTINUE (Y/N) ?":; INPUT ANSIF ANS NE "Y" THEN ABORT 66, "Aborted"

-This will terminate the program and print error message 66 passing to it the string "Aborted", which will be printed as part of error message 66.
+    * Open a file with random name (just to make sure that it doesn't exist) V.FNAME = ''
+       FOR V.J = 1 TO 8
+          V.RND = RND(26) + 65
+          V.FNAME := CHAR(V.RND)        ;* A...Z
+       NEXT V.J
+       OPEN V.FNAME TO F.RAND ELSE ABORT 201, V.FNAME

+Sample program output:

+     ** Error [ 201 ] **
+    Unable to open file XCICLJPH

 <a name="ABS"/>

 ## ABS

-ABS returns the mathematical absolute of the ()expression
+ABS function returns the absolute value of a number or an expression that evaluates to a number.

 ### COMMAND SYNTAX

-ABS (expression)
+    ABS(expression)

 ### SYNTAX ELEMENTS

 **expression** can be of any form that should evaluate to a numeric.
-The ABS function will then return the mathematical absolute of the expression.
-This will convert any negative number into a positive result.
+The ABS function will then return the absolute value of this expression.

-### NOTES

-express this as: value < 0 ?
-0 - value: value

 ### EXAMPLES

-    CRT ABS (10-15)
+       CRT ABS(10-15)

-Displays the value 5
+Displays the value 5.

-    PositiveVar = ABS (100-200)
+       PositiveVar = ABS(100-200)

-Assigns the value 100 to the variable PositiveVar
+Assigns the value 100 to the variable PositiveVar.

 ## ABSS